The Profit Plan

 At this stage, your CMO is “paid for performance” by applying the 40% rule.
 20% of the CMO-as-a-Service retainer will be dependent on achieving and sustaining the 40% combined growth and profit performance.

-We’re confident that we will be able to achieve not only our 2015 goals, but also those that we have established three years out—the arc of the hockey stick.
+We’re confident that we will be able to achieve not only (this year's) goals, but also those that we have established three years out—the arc of the hockey stick.